-They grow up, getting everything they way, with no zero effort put forth.
+They grow up, getting everything their way, with no zero effort put forth.
 They want new Nike’s, they get them.
-They want a new IPhone, they get it.
+They want a new iPhone, they get it.
 They want something else for dinner, they get it.
 They suddenly want a sleepover, they get it.
 They want mom/dad to fix a problem, they get it.

 Almost anything kids ask for…they get.
 How would they know that effort is required to get these things?
 The simple answer is: they don’t know this.
 They are taught (through our actions) that when you want something, you get it just by asking.

 If you want entitled kids, just give them everything they ask for…and ask nothing of them.